Devinbeth/React-Mini-Projects/01-State-and-Props/02-Team-Maker/README.md

 This app aims to improve your skills in using a .map loop to create JSX elements and using setState to add members to an array on state.
 Eventually we will move our code into component to clean up our code and make it more maintainable.

-The end result will hopefully look some thing like this
+The end result will hopefully look something like this.

 <p align="center">
   <img src="https://github.com/Rasbandit/React-Drills/blob/master/images/Team Maker/Team-Maker.jpg" width="375" height="400">